pivotal-cf/bookbinder/README.md

 repo_link_enabled: true
 ```

-**Note**: This feature renders a link to a file with the extension `.html.md.erb`.
-Ensure that your files have this extension.
+**Note**: This feature renders a link to a file with either the extension `.html.md.erb` for Markdown source files, or the extension `.xml` for DITA source files.
+Ensure that all of your files have appropriate extensions.

-For this helper to render the link, you must specify a whitelist of the environments where you want the link to display.
+For this helper to render the link, you must pass the helper a whitelist of the environments where you want the link to display.

 For example, suppose you have an application with staging and production environments available at 'example-staging.cfapps.io' and 'example-production.cfapps.io', and you only want this link to display in the staging environment.
 Whitelist staging as an included environment as illustrated in the [section below](#including-source-repository-link).